B i o g r a p h y

 A native of Washington, D.C., Ms. Emenheiser began her piano studies at the age of four and made her debut at the age of seventeen performing the Grieg Piano Concerto with the Baltimore Symphony Orchestra and "The President's Own" United States Marine Band.

 Lisa is an established chamber musician, and appears regularly with musicians of the National Symphony Orchestra.
 She may be heard on numerous Kennedy Center Millennium performances.
-Recently Lisa shared the stage with Christoph Eschenbach as part of the Kennedy Center's Iberian Festival.
-She has performed with many extraordinary soloists, including Nadja Salerno-Sonnenberg, Glenn Dicterow, Julius Baker, Eugenia Zukerman, Ransom Wilson, Philipe Quint, and Jean-Pierre Rampal.
+She has performed with many world-renowned soloists, including Nadja Salerno-Sonnenberg, Glenn Dicterow, Julius Baker, Eugenia Zukerman, Ransom Wilson, Philipe Quint, and Jean-Pierre Rampal.
 She has appeared in solo and chamber performances across the United States, as well as internationally, including performances in London, Manchester, Berne, Haifa, Nice, Mexico City, Zagreb, and Ljubljana.
 Ms. Emenheiser has performed in both national and international summer music festivals, including Aspen, Hidden Valley, Strings in the Mountains, Snake River Chamber Players, Penn-Alps, Garth Newell, Masterworks, and L'Academie Internationale d'Ete de Nice.
-Her vast orchestral performances are equally as extensive, including tours of Europe, and American residencies in Alaska, Maine, Wyoming, Montana, Nebraska, Texas, Alabama, Vermont, Oklahoma, North Dakota, and West Virginia.
+Her vast orchestral performances are equally as extensive, including tours of Europe and Russia, and American residencies in Alaska, Maine, Wyoming, Montana, Nebraska, Texas, Alabama, Vermont, Oklahoma, North Dakota, and West Virginia.

 Lisa also works with the Kennedy Center Opera House Orchestra, and has performed with some of the finest ballet companies.
 She has been both soloist and orchestral keyboardist for numerous performances, and most recently was featured soloist in Phillip Glass’s “Metamorphosis” and Stravinsky’s “Movements for Piano and Orchestra”.

 Lisa is an avid performer of contemporary music.
 She is pianist for the 21st Century Consort in Washington, D.C., where she has premiered works by Stephen Albert, Nicholas Maw, Eugene O'Brien, David Froom, Donald Crockett, and many others.
+She is currently preparing for a world premiere in February of Stephen Jaffe's "Tableaux", a major work for solo piano commissioned for Lisa by the 21st Century Consort.
 She is a founding member of Opus 3 Trio with violinst Charles Wetherbee and cellist David Hardy.
 The Opus 3 Trio has commissioned, premiered and recorded many new works and has performed across the country.
 Additionally, Lisa was featured on national television as an expert artist commentator and performer in the PBS documentary entitled “Exploring Your Brain”, in which she performed Ginastera’s Piano Sonata No. 1 and discussed the topic of memory with Garrick Utley.

-Ms. Emenheiser recorded Respighi's beautiful "Three Preludes on Gregorian Melodies" for Steinway Spirio and is now part of the Spirio Collection.
-Most recently she recorded two works by Frederic Rzweski and will soon be part of the Steinway Spirio video collection.
+Ms. Emenheiser has recorded Respighi's "Three Preludes on Gregorian Melodies" for the Steinway Spirio collection and recently added Rzweski's "Winnsboro Cottonmill Blues" and "Down by the Riverside".
 She has also recorded for the Bridge, Albany, Decca, Pro Arte, Naxos, VAI Audio, Centaur, Arabesque, Delos, AUR, Jubal House,and Cascades labels.

 "Lisa Emenheiser played the piano dazzlingly"